MathAudio Guitar EQ

 If you are going to apply a reverb to the sound of your guitar, add the reverb plug-in now (after the Guitar EQ).

-This step is necessary to fine-tune the timbre of the guitar.
-You can modify the built-in reference frequency response and listen to the result.
-MathAudio Guitar EQ contains a convenient tool for drawing your own reference frequency response.
-Just move the cursor of your mouse to the frequency response window, press the left button of the mouse and draw your own frequency response.
-You can also use the right button of the mouse to draw straight lines.
-An example of the changed reference curve is shown in Fig.5.
+Wear your headphones.
+Modify the resultant frequency response (target curve) and listen to the result.
+MathAudio Guitar EQ contains a convenient tool for drawing your own target curve.
+Just move the cursor of your mouse to the frequency response window, press the left button of the mouse and draw straight lines.
+You can also use the right button of the mouse to draw arbitrary lines.
+Use your mouse to cut out the resonance peaks as it is shown in Fig.5.
+Use the "Reset target curve" button if you wish to reset your changes.
+Play your guitar and listen to the sound.
+Verify every correction by clicking the "Undo" and "Redo" buttons.
+There are no rules: trust your ears more than your eyes.
+Every correction must improve the sound.

 Select the "Guitar EQ" radio button and click the "Save preset" button to save the accurate state of the plug-in as a .gtr file.
 This file will help you to restore the state of the plug-in if necessary.